david2242/ui-challenge-nd/README.md

 ### User-info component

 If clicked on navbar's username part, we get a form where fields are filled with user's data.
-I extended the aplication using cloudinary api.
+I extended the aplication using **Cloudinary API**.
 We can upload images, and in response we get the image url.
 That is saved to user's field.
+On Cloudinary, I have set a rule.
+Any uploaded image will be cropped to be square - in order to handle the profile pictures easyly.

 ### User-list